 Our Book Buddy Program brings hospital volunteers to pre-kindergarten through second grade classrooms to read aloud to students.
 Reading aloud with children is an important activity for children to become successful readers.
 Brigham Book Buddies helps build the skills of reading and develops greater interest in books and reading.

-To learn more about our programs, how your school or organization can get involved, how to become a volunteer or mentor, or other ways to support our efforts, please contact Pamela Audeh, Youth Programs Manager for elementary and middle school programs at email@example.com, or Lisa Taylor-Montminy, Youth Programs Manager for high school and college programs at firstname.lastname@example.org.
+To learn more about our programs, how your school or organization can get involved, how to become a volunteer or mentor, or other ways to support our efforts, please contact Pamela Audeh, Youth Programs Manager for elementary and middle school programs at firstname.lastname@example.org, or for more information about our high school and college programs email us at SSJP@partners.org.